Difegue/Mario-Maker-Linkifier/README.md

 ![screenshot](http://a.pomf.cat/jbtdvv.png)
 # Mario Maker Linkifier
 Adds a few features to Mario Maker Bookmark links.
-Not complete yet, but the basic features work.

 What this does :
-- Modifies supermariomakerbookmark.nintendo.net links by fetching the name/creator/difficulty and showing them **directly** to you.
+- Modifies supermariomakerbookmark.nintendo.net links and stage codes by fetching various informations and showing them **directly** to you.
-- Adds a bookmark button, allowing you to bookmark a stage without visiting the bookmark website.
+- Adds a bookmark button, allowing you to bookmark/unbookmark a stage without visiting the bookmark website.
+- Crazy aesthetic popups
+- Works on every site!
+4chan, reddit, gameFAQs, miiverse, you name it we got it.
+(It might even work on too many things.
+Be sure to disable the script on pages where it bothers you)

 ## Install(I'm just ripping this off the 4chanX install guide)